Hands-free Ventilation with a Portable Ventilator

 - Simple to use with intuitive controls and predefined settings

-- Allows one person to administer two mechanical breaths in less than five seconds
+- Enables one person to administer two mechanical breaths in less than five seconds via MEDUtrigger

-- Demand flow mode for oxygenation of patients who are spontaneously breathing
+- Demand flow mode for oxygenation of spontaneously breathing patients

-Continuous Mode (IPPV): Ventilation of patients without spontaneous respiration
+Continuous Mode (IPPV): Ventilation for Patients without Spontaneous Respiration

-The continuous mode is used for mandatory volume controlled ventilation with a fixed minute volume.
-The minute volume is set via a combined setting of the tidal volume and frequency.
+The continuous mode is used for mandatory volume-controlled ventilation with a fixed minute volume.
+The minute volume is set via a combined setting of the tidal volume and respiratory rate.

 Designed for Out-Of-Hospital Environments